ippontech/blog-usa/posts/a-guinea-pig-in-the-cloud.md

 ![Ember logo](https://www.emberjs.com/images/brand/ember_Tomster-Lockup-3a0f7b78.png)

-(hence the guinea pig!) provide great interactions directly in the browser and rely on REST services for handling the communication with the back-end.
+...(hence the guinea pig!) provide great interactions directly in the browser and rely on REST services for handling the communication with the back-end.

 Focusing on Ember, its embedded addon [Ember Data](https://guides.emberjs.com/release/models/) is able to completely manage an application model including the relationships and to take care of the interaction with the backend server, relying on the [JSON API specification](https://jsonapi.org).
 This decoupling between the model stored in the browser and the one on the back-end system is definitely something that pushed me to use this (excellent) framework rather than one of its competitor.